evomikaelricardo/MRTEST2/replit.md

 ## Overview

-EVO is a comprehensive enterprise IoT and AI solutions platform designed to serve smart retail, smart home, and smart warehouse sectors across Southeast Asia.
-The application combines a modern React frontend with an Express.js backend, featuring a contact form system for lead generation and customer inquiries.
-The platform showcases the company's capabilities in providing reliable and scalable enterprise technology solutions.
+EVO is a comprehensive enterprise IoT and AI solutions platform designed to serve smart retail, smart home, smart warehouse, and custom solution sectors across Southeast Asia.
+The website is built using HTML, CSS, and JavaScript (as requested by user) with an Express.js backend for contact form functionality.
+The platform showcases the company's capabilities in providing integrated, personalized, and affordable enterprise technology solutions across 30+ cities in Southeast Asia.

 ## User Preferences